Mike Flynn Failed To Disclose Payments From Kremlin Media Network

 It has been revealed that Mike Flynn, the former National Security Adviser to President Donald Trump, failed to disclose payments he received from a state-run Russian media network.
 Newly released documents reportedly show that financial disclosure forms Flynn submitted to federal ethics officials in February failed to mention that in 2015, he received payments from RT (formerly Russia Today), widely considered a major Kremlin propaganda outlet.

-Flynn reportedly received a payment of $45,000 for a speech he gave at RT’s 10th anniversary gala.
+Flynn reportedly received a payment of $45,000 for a speech he gave at RT’s 10th-anniversary gala.
 RT is a Russian state-sponsored media outlet with an international reach.
 It widely regarded as the Kremlin’s mouthpiece on matters of foreign affairs and policy and has affiliate broadcasters in the several Western countries.

 The Daily Beast reports that amended financial disclosure documents Flynn filed with the White House counsel’s office on Friday included the payments received from RT and two other Russian companies.